g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

 permalink:	/controversy/
 date:   	2017-01-07  <!--site.time-->
 author:		Gavin
-summary:	A tiny research proposal for the Centre for Effective Altruism <br>- can we quantify controversy / obstructionism?
+summary:	A tiny research proposal for the Centre for Effective Altruism <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- can we quantify controversy / obstructionism?
 confidence: 60% on core equations.
 80% that it is worth doing.
 warnings: 	terrorism, inexorable ideologies
 ---